bitwes/Gut/documentation/docs/Quick-Start.md

 * Click "Run All" to run all your tests.
 * Open a test script and click the button with your test script's name (`test_test.gd` in image below) to run only that test script.
-* Open a test script, put the cursor inside a test function, click the button with your test function's name (`test_fails_when_nymber_not_equal` in the image below) to run just that one test.
+* Open a test script, put the cursor inside a test function, click the button with your test function's name (`test_fails_when_number_not_equal` in the image below) to run just that one test.

 ![Gut Panel](_static/images/gut_panel.png)

 Mouse-over labels and buttons in the GUT panel for more information.
 You can even set keyboard shortcuts for all of the GUT panel actions.